puppetlabs/puppetlabs-java/README.markdown

 ##Usage

 The java module installs the correct jdk or jre package on a wide variety of systems.
-Set your class parameters as needed.
-For example, the module installs jdk by default.
-If you wanted to install jre instead, you would set the distribution parameter:
+By default, the module will install the jdk package, but you can set different installation parameters as needed.
+For example, to install jre instead of jdk, you would set the distribution parameter:

 ```
 class { 'java':